Alexandra Kurakina: Life in Moscow

 Having lost her husband, Alexandra Ivanovna permanently lived in Moscow in the huge house that she had inherited on Myasnitskaya street, where the entire city was going to on permanent holidays and feasts.
 In this house, Princess Kurakina was surrounded by a large family, children and grandchildren; she also brought up the sons of her only son who died in 1764, Prince Boris Alexandrovich Kurakin, later known Princes Alexander and Alexey Borisovich; to them, the grandmother, until the end of her life, retained affection, being in correspondence with them and keenly interested in their brilliant career.

-By the beauty and ease of syllable, clarity of thought, the letters of Alexandra Ivanovna are among the best examples of the epistolary heritage of the 18th century.
-She wrote equally easily in Russian and French.
+The letters of Alexandra Ivanovna are among the best examples of the epistolary heritage of the 18th century.
+She wrote equally well in Russian and French.

 After marrying her daughters and the disintegration of a large family, deserted the huge Kurakin house, in which she remained alone with her unmarried daughter, Princess Agrafena Alexandrovna, continued to serve, thanks to her, as a connecting center for the whole family, among which she enjoyed great respect and prestige.

 Alexandra Ivanovna did not like feeling her own age and did not let him feel it to others.
 She was very mobile and hospitable, at the age of 66 she went hunting, visiting her brother, Count Peter Panin, in his Dugino estate in Smolensk and led a secular lifestyle, while remaining very moderate in her tastes and habits.
 In old age she wrote about herself:

 I am a model on this, and every day I go out from the table with hunger, and it keeps me going, and I advise everyone not to eat everything.

-Old Kurakina, as they called her in Moscow, was engaged in the widest charity.
-Pious and religious, Alexandra Ivanovna had in her house a home church in the name of the Holy Trinity, where she defended the mass every morning, led a great acquaintance and friendship with prominent clergy, between whom she especially distinguished the Archbishop of Rostov Samuel.
+Old Kurakina, as she was known in Moscow, was deeply involved in charitable work.
+A pious and devout woman, Alexandra Ivanovna kept a private chapel in her home dedicated to the Holy Trinity, where she attended mass every morning.
+She maintained close ties with prominent members of the clergy, among whom she especially favored Samuel, the Archbishop of Rostov.

 Princess Kurakina died 75 years old on February 11, 1786, and was buried in the Cathedral of the Moscow Novospassky Monastery, where the inscription carved on the headstone ends with the words: